What is a cookie banner?

 Consent management simply means consent management, in this context the management of consents via the cookie banner of your own website.

-In order to use cookies in a legally secure manner for visitors or customers in the sense of the DSGVO / Basic Data Protection Regulation, you need a cookie banner that manages the consents in a legally secure manner, records them and makes them available again on request.
+In order to use cookies in a legally compliant manner for visitors or customers in accordance with the DSGVO / General Data Protection Regulation, you need a cookie banner that manages the consents in a legally compliant manner, records them and makes them available again on request.

-Visitors must also be able to independently change this consent again via the website, for which you also need a suitable tool such as CCM19.
+Visitors must also be able to change this consent on their own via the website, for which you also need a suitable tool such as CCM19.

 Start now for free and try it out